 What you can do is set up a 5-gallon pal in your garage and just toss all of your old strings in there.
 What the scrapyards do is they pay for all of the old metal that people no longer use, and then they melt it down and re-sell it.

 According to Ben Juday, who apparently is the founder of Analog Outfitters, it’s much better to toss your guitar strings in the recycling bin than in the trash, because it’s more likely to make it to the recycling stream than if you just toss them in the trash.

 He says in the article for Premier Guitar, “Above all, don’t put metal in your trash.”
 Because scrap-metal yards get so much stuff in them, apparently, what they do is they use a giant magnet that picks up all of the recyclable metals and it all gets pulled to an entirely different place.

-Another website that you can go to is direct to the TerraCycle website, rather than going through the D’Addario Playback program.
+Another website that you can go to is directly to the TerraCycle website, rather than going through the D’Addario Playback program.

 5) See If Your Local Music Store Participates in the Playback Program